adham/BIAS.jl/src/notes.md

 * add help and docstring to Julia functions

-* implemenet a count version for LDA and see which one is faster
+* implement a count version for LDA and see which one is faster

 * Make sure you have not sued  .==, .< and these kind of operators.
 They should be avoided for the sake of performance.
 Use loops Instead.
 Loops are faster.
 Loops are better.